ksuraev/Cimmino-Phantom-Reconstruction/README.md

 ## Files

 - `CMakeLists.txt`: CMake configuration file for building the project.
-- `executionscript.sh`: Script to build and run Cmake main project for various iteration counts.
+- `executionscript.sh`: Script to build and run Cmake reconstruction project for various iteration counts.
 - `metal-src/`: Contains the source code for the Metal-Cpp implementation.
 - `metal-include/`: Contains header files for the Metal-Cpp implementation.
 - `metal-shaders/`: Contains Metal shader files for GPU computations.